 Effective February 1, 2000, the Company's board of directors adopted the Employee Stock Purchase Plan (the "Purchase Plan"), which provides for the issuance of a maximum of 200,000 shares of Class A common stock.
 Eligible employees can have up to 15% of their earnings withheld, up to certain maximums, to be used to purchase shares of the Company's Class A common stock on every April 30th, July 31st, October 31st or January 31st (the "Purchase Date").
-The price of the Class A common stock on the commencement date of each three month offering period or Purchase Date.
-During 2001, approximately 19,000 shares were purchase dat prices ranging from \$4.78 to \$6.29 per share.
-At December 31, 2001, approximately 161,000 shares were available under the Purchase Plan for future issuance.
+The price of the Class A common stock purchased under the Purchase Plan will be equal to 85% of the lower of the fair market value of the Class A common stock on the commencement date of each three month offering period or Purchase Date.
+During 2001, approximately 19,000 shares were purchase Plan for future issuance.

-14. Income Taxes
+14 Income Taxes